21 Expired Listing Scripts That Could Change Minds

 5. The situation check-in script

-• Objective: Connect with the homeowner who responded to your outreach but hasn’t clearly explained why their property didn’t sell or what they plan to do next.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Connect with the homeowner who responded to your outreach but hasn’t clearly explained why their property didn’t sell or what they plan to do next.

 • Thank them for responding to show appreciation and respect.